lsst/rtn-051/account-request-and-access.rst

 Follow these steps to logout:

-1. Click your username on the main header bar, and select ``Logout``.
+1. Click your username on the main header bar, then select ``Logout``.

 .. figure:: /_static/Logout.png
     :name: Logout